 Now, as we already mentioned; fuel is not the only focal point one should adjust when making modifications for optimal performance.
-Proper ignition is the single most important and critical elements in tuning an internal-combustion engine.
+Proper ignition is the single most important and critical element in tuning an internal-combustion engine.
 Here at Toce Performance, we run our changes to ignition on our DynoMite Dyno.
 Paired with disabling AIS/Pair Systems on the bike along with a built-in weather station to appropriately display the torque curves based on atmospheric changes.
 We make our adjustments to the ignition maps to built a solid TQ line without losing a fraction of HP.
 Ignition Timing or ignition advance is the point in the engine cycle when the ECU generates the spark at the plug.
-The spark begins combustion and it has a direct effect on how an engine runs, how much power and toque it makes, and how reliable it is.
+The spark begins combustion and it has a direct effect on how an engine runs, how much power and torque it makes, and how reliable it is.
 So you can see why just dumping or removing fuel without making changes to this now "free-er flowing system", can act as a band-aid in terms of making the bike run clean/smooth.
 Optimal power is always based around adjustments to ignition.
 That being said, too much advancement can cause detonation, and very many, not so exciting things.
 We design our tunes for drivability and to make the safest amount of power, when your on it, or just cruising around.
-Here's a couple common questions people ask..
+Here are a couple of common questions people ask..

 Will Re-flashing the ECU’s memory void my manufactures warranty?